Drug crimes lawyer in New Madrid County, MO.

 Possession charges require sufficient evidence of possession of the drugs.
 If the drugs were found in a shared space or if ownership is unclear, we can argue that you were not in possession.
 There are two types of possession:

-The prosecution must prove your guilt beyond a reasonable doubt.
-If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in New Madrid County, MO.
+To secure a conviction in New Madrid County, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
+If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.

 If threats or intimidation forced you to commit the alleged offense, a defense of duress may apply in New Madrid County, MO.
 Similarly, coercion due to an imminent threat of harm could justify your actions and mitigate your culpability.